K-Zaid/Flappy-Bird-PyGame/README.md

 ## ⚙️ Requirements
 - Python 3.8+
 - PyGame
-    - Installed via: `pip install -r requirements.txt`
+    - Installed via:
+    ```
+    ...> pip install -r requirements.txt
+    ```

 ## 📜 License
 This project is for educational purposes and personal use.
 No copyright infringement intended for the Flappy Bird concept.